 Overhead material transport

-The aviation industry supplier Premium AEROTEC relies on two new Demag V-type cranes from Terex Material Handling in the manufacture of and for transporting aluminium skin plates for aircraft fuselage segments.
+The aviation industry supplier Premium AEROTEC relies on two new Demag V-type cranes in the manufacture of and for transporting aluminium skin plates for aircraft fuselage segments.
 A series of benefits offered by this generation of cranes included a decisive factor: the low crane deadweight reduces loads on the building structure and provides even more scope for handling loads.

 Aluminium shell sections, fuselage mid sections and loading flaps – Premium AEROTEC manufactures aircraft components at five locations in Germany and Romania.
 The plant in Nordenham in the state of Lower Saxony, Germany, is the world’s most advanced facility for the manufacture of integrated fuselage shells.

 The plant specializes in the manufacture of integrated aircraft shells made of aluminium, which are used for the construction of complete fuselage structures, mainly for Airbus aircraft.
 The plant turns out more than 5,000 fuselage shells every year.
 The Nordenham plant is also a leader in the manufacture of fuselage structures made of carbon fibre composites, which are used for the Airbus A350 XWB programme, for example.

 Nordenham forms one of the starting points for the Airbus A320 and A380 families of aircraft.
 Here, the aluminium skin plates are produced, which form the basis for the subsequent fuselage sections.
 These panels are first placed in autoclave moulds.
 Stringers are then bonded to them and a vacuum film is applied.
 This is then followed by a bonding process, which takes place in special pressure-tight kilns, which are called autoclaves.

 First choice: cranes